GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

   Learn why the Excalidraw project decided to deprecate their Electron wrapper in favor of the Web version.
 description: |
-  Excalidraw is a virtual collaborative whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.
-On the Excalidraw project, we have decided to deprecate Excalidraw Desktop, an Electron wrapper for Excalidraw, in favor of the Web version that you can—and always could—find at excalidraw.com.
-After a careful analysis, we have decided that Progressive Web App (PWA) is the future we want to build upon.
+  Excalidraw is a virtual collaborative whiteboard that lets you easily sketch diagrams that feel hand-drawn.
+On the Excalidraw project, we decided to deprecate Excalidraw Desktop, an Electron wrapper for Excalidraw, in favor of the Web version that you can—and always could—find at excalidraw.com.
+After a careful analysis, we decided that Progressive Web App (PWA) is the future we want to build upon.
 authors:
   - thomassteiner